msarawut/HCI/README.md

 	(4.4) Computer MAP mixed candidate with ranking and no-ranking.
-5. This link for download input files. https://drive.google.com/drive/folders/19IxJeDAgx8rV7CjlcoUqOtlUEIf3jY21 There are 3 floders.
-There are input floder, measure floder, and output floder.
-There are 3 flies in input floder, first full 64-bit, second index 8-bit and third raw query.
+5. This link for download input files. https://drive.google.com/drive/folders/19IxJeDAgx8rV7CjlcoUqOtlUEIf3jY21 There are 3 folders, including input folder, measure folder, and output folder.
+There are 3 flies in input folder, first full 64-bit, second index 8-bit and third raw query for training and testing.
+### if there are some problem, please don't hesitage to ask Sarawut Markchit smarkchit@gmail.com or Prof. Chih-Yi Chiu cychiu@mail.ncyu.edu.tw